About the course

 An Honours degree, 2:2 or above in a relevant subject.

-A total of 5 GCSEs (or equivalent) at grade C/4 or above, including Mathematics, English Language and Science.
+Grade C/4 or above in Mathematics, English Language and Science.

 We encourage you to spend some time gaining experience in a primary school to give you a greater insight into your career choice.